quicwg/base-drafts/draft-ietf-quic-recovery.md

 ### On Timeout

-QUIC uses one loss recovery timer, which when set, can be in one of several modes.
-When the timer expires, the mode determines the action to be performed.
+When the loss detection timer expires, the timer's mode determines the action to be performed.

 Pseudocode for OnLossDetectionTimeout follows: